Fatimaxox/Deep-learning/README.md

 # Iris Dataset Classification with Deep Learning

-The Iris dataset serves as a prominent resource in machine learning for classification tasks.
+The Iris dataset serves as a prominent resource for classification tasks.
 This project embarked on the comprehensive journey of constructing a deep learning model for classification purposes, following a structured workflow:

 ## 1. Data Preprocessing: